ada-c17/back-end-inspiration-board/api_reference.md

 `{ "title": string, "owner": string }`

-| *Object can contain one of 'title' or 'owner' keys, or both*
+| *JSON can contain one of 'title' or 'owner' keys, or both.*

 **Response body:** String with success message.